nathanlane/nathanlane.github.io/src/content/post/taking-geospatial-data-to-r-how-to-ditch-arcgis.md

 {% highlight R %}
 cropsize <- extent( eushape )
-cropped_dailyweather <- crop( dailyweather , crop_size )
+cropped_dailyweather <- crop( dailyweather, crop_size )
 {% endhighlight %}

 We can also multiply a multi-dimensional brick object by a single raster layer, effectively multiplying a hundred rasters contained in the brick with the singleton layer.
 I find this extremely useful for calculation population-based weights.

 {% highlight R %}
-weatherXpop <- overlay( crop_dailyweather , population_raster )
+weatherXpop <- overlay( crop_dailyweather, population_raster )
 {% endhighlight %}

 **Parallelization, foreach/plyr, apply, and data.table**

 If you're trying to programmatically manipulate many files at once, you can speed things up tremendously with a a number of R libraries and features, especially those that support parallelization.

 For instance, the omnipresent <code>plyr</code> package and the handy <code>foreach</code> package allow you to parallalize time consuming manipulations of GIS data, especially GIS tasks that you would normally loop, such as computing repetitive calculations of zonal statistics and such.
 I'm not sure what geoprocessing tools are supported by ArcGIS' own parallel processing environment, but R certainly allows you to flexibly use the power of your multi-core processors for intensive tasks.